Explore Multiple Cruise Destinations From Panama to Costa Rica

 Off the coast of Panama we visit Isla Iguana.
 Imagine a tiny jewel of an island surrounded by over 100 acres of coral reef for snorkeling.
 On land, it’s a birder’s paradise with thousands of resident and nesting frigate birds.
 A short hike through the island and back takes you past iguanas and other creatures – and don’t miss the local hermit crabs!

 From the deck on a small ship, you are right near the action as the “mules” tie up to the Safari Voyager and bring her through the canal.
 Close enough to hear the chatter, watch the workers in action, and wave hello.
 As the sun sets, dinner will be served upstairs in a buffet to keep the party going.
 The canal is lit brightly all night long, so the crossings are safe – you won’t miss a thing!
-Depending on the direction of your cruise, this may be the very beginning or the very end of your adventure.
+Depending on the direction of your Costa Rica cruise, this may be the very beginning or the very end of your adventure.
 Either way it is an experience you will never forget.
-Photos and video are fun, but they can never replace the experience.
+Photos and videos are fun, but they can never replace the experience.
 Worth the trip alone.